Old favorites. New pals. Lots of Chandra in your face everywhere. That can only mean one thing: it's time for Core Set 2020!

 - 6+ mana: 0–2

-That's far from hard and fast, but it's a good place to start.
+That's far from set in stone, but it's a good place to start.
 Cull your creatures down to these numbers by choosing your favorites.

 Now that you have your core creature base figured out, it's time to add in spells!
 Pick your favorites among your colors to bring your deck to 22 or 23 cards, and then you're good to go from the spell side.

-If you want to learn more about mana curves, you can also check out my article on how to build a mana curve.
+If you want to learn more about mana curves, you can also check out my article on how to build a mana curve by clicking here.

 Interested in more tips?
 Here are a few more things to keep in mind for deck building:

-- The land ratio you're looking at should be about 17 lands to 23 nonlands.
-This isn't right 100% of the time, but most Limited decks end up looking like this, and in general, it's what I would want to have.
+- The land ratio you're looking at should be about seventeen lands to 23 nonlands.
+This isn't right 100% of the time, but most Limited decks end up looking like this, and, in general, it's what I would want to have.

 - Unlike most Magic formats, Sealed tends to be a little slower.
 If your deck is on the slow side, choosing to draw (go second) rather than play (go first) can be reasonable to give you that extra card.

 Some stores also support a version of Sealed Deck called Two-Headed Giant (often abbreviated "2HG"), where two players team up against other pairs of players.
 Each pair gets two Prerelease boxes from which the players build their decks.
-(If you've had a chance to try out the recent Battlebond set, you may already be familiar!)
+(If you've had a chance to try out the Battlebond set from last year, you may already be familiar!)

 How does it work?